MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 <!-- ====================================================================== -->
-## Local paths for all .sln and README.md files
+## Local paths for .sln and README.md files

 This section shows the path to every `.sln` and `README.md` file, resulting from downloading or cloning the repo to your local drive.

-The `WebView2Samples` repo contains multiple `README.md` files and `.sln` files, all listed below.
+The `WebView2Samples` repo contains multiple `README.md` files and `.sln` files, listed below.
 When you download or clone the repo, you can then view any of these `README.md` files in Visual Studio.
 Or, view them online at the GitHub repo.

 In the downloaded `.zip` file, the root directory is named `WebView2Samples-master` rather than `WebView2Samples`, representing the `master` branch of the repo.